Blogeintrag

 The NCSC provides subsidiary support to affected parties in dealing with a cyber incident in the sense of providing first aid to restore functionality.

-Article only available in German.
+Whitepaper only available in German.